 - Difficulty focusing: Suddenly you cannot focus on a specific object in your field of vision or experience blurriness when focusing on a single object then it’s time to get your eyes checked.
 Difficulty in focusing can be linked-to serious eye conditions which can hamper your vision quality.

 - Diabetic/high blood pressure: If have diseases like diabetics or suffer from high blood pressure then it can lead to retinal problems such as diabetic retinopathy which is one of the leading cause of blindness.

 - Night blindness: If you are having problems seeing clearly at night which was non-existent, then it’s time to get your eye checked.
 They don’t hurt but can lead to eye problems.

 - Blurry vision: Blurry vision is the loss of sharpness, making an object appear hazy and blur.
 Many factors can lead to blurry vision, but it can also be a symptom of serious eye problems.

 Retinal diseases are silent killers – leading cause of blindness

 Don’t wait!
 Get free of cost 15 step eye check-up done at our state-of-the-art EyeQ Vision Hospital which has the highest level of quality and technology in eye care.
-EyeQ vision has 38 super speciality eye hospitals with centres in Uttar Pradesh, Delhi-NCR, Haryana, Uttarakhand, Gujarat and Maharastra.
+EyeQ vision has 38 super specialty eye hospitals with centers in Uttar Pradesh, Delhi-NCR, Haryana, Uttarakhand, Gujarat and Maharastra.